 Whether your cat is a purebred Cymric, or a Cymric mix, learning about their breed can explain a lot about your pet’s personality, habits and overall health.
 Or maybe you're looking to adopt a Cymric and want to do a bit of research first — we can help with that.

 Tailless (or bob-tailed) cats don’t end up that way because a parent decided to dock their tail.
 Rather, cats without tails (including Cymrics) are typically born that way because of a genetic mutation.
 The Cymric cat breed is just a long-haired version of the Manx cat, and they’re similar in more ways than just the tail length.
 So if you’ve always appreciated the Manx but love a longer-haired cat, the Cymric might be the right breed for you.

 So why is the Manx’s history important to the Cymric cat breed?
 Well, they’re essentially the same breed.
-“A Cymric cat is a Manx with long hair,” Dr. Emily Singler, VMD, on-staff veterinarian for Fetch by The Dodo, says.
+“A Cymric cat is a Manx with long hair,” Dr. Emily Singler, VMD, on-staff veterinarian for Fetch, says.
 Some cat associations still call the Cymric cat the “long-haired Manx” rather than differentiating it with the Cymric name.

 Most Cymrics’ features have rounded edges like the head, rump, toe pads and eyes.
 Even the way they walk and run looks similar to a rolling ball.
 And given the Cymric’s fluffy coat, you’re dealing with a poof of a cat, emphasized by the breed’s (often) missing tail.

 But aside from their roly-poly stature, there are several variations to how Cymric cats look.
 “They can have any coat color other than chocolate or lavender, and they're found in a variety of different coat patterns,” Dr. Singler says.